crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking/professional-ethics-of-ethical-hackers.md

 * Professional associations: ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.
 * Professional licensing/accreditation bodies: Professional Engineers Ontario (PEO)/PEO code of ethics, Canadian Engineering Accreditation Board (CEAB), Canadian Information Processing Society (CIPS).

-While different organizations have their own codes, several underlying principles cut through them: protecting the public (or public safety), acting lawfully, acting with integrity, and maintaining trust.&#x20;
+While different organizations have their own codes, several underlying principles cut through them: protecting the public (or public safety), acting lawfully, acting with integrity, and maintaining trust.

 This universality reinforces that ethical hacking is not a subjective practice but one grounded in well-established professional norms.
 By internalizing these codes, ethical hackers ensure their work enhances cybersecurity without veering into ethically questionable practices.
 Ultimately, professionalism in ethical hacking is what separates it from malicious hacking, making it a respected and legally defensible discipline.